pattlebass/Music-DJ/README.md

 * [Linux](https://github.com/pattlebass/Music-Dj/releases/latest/download/MusicDJ.Linux.zip) (You may have to give it executable permissions)
 * [HTML5 (Browser)](https://pattlebass.itch.io/musicdj) (Can be buggy on mobile devices)

 You might get warnings about this app not being safe.
-Like [this](https://i.stack.imgur.com/LlLiX.png) and [this](https://i.imgur.com/VlnKgTB.png).
 That's because I'm not a verified publisher and there is nothing I can do at the moment.

 On Android, you'll need to allow apps from unknown sources.
 If you don't know how to do that, search a tutorial for your specific Android version.